bubbleboix/CloudComputingfinalproject/README.md

 https://app.powerbi.com/view?r=eyJrIjoiMjQ4NmMwYWUtMzgwYy00NzkzLWE1OWUtNGJjNzUyYjdiN2IzIiwidCI6IjY3NzgyNTdmLThiY2YtNDA0Mi1hY2YxLTRmZDc3ZmQ5MzY2ZiIsImMiOjEwfQ%3D%3D

 Instruction:
-Upload the database via Get Data on the bottom left.\r\n Do your report with the graphical tools on the top right Filter via page filter and report filter to compare the attributes from on column or from 2, use advance filtering instead of basic to perform specific slice and dice function or rollup drill down function.
+Upload the database via Get Data on the bottom left.
+Do your report with the graphical tools on the top right Filter via page filter and report filter to compare the attributes from on column or from 2, use advance filtering instead of basic to perform specific slice and dice function or rollup drill down function.
 Save the report on to your dashboard
-Share the dashboard with people you want to read but not write Share the report with people you want to be able to access the data.
+Share the dashboard with people you want to read but not write Share the report with people you want to be able to access the data, via share icon (atom icon) or the content package on the top
-Your done.
-an average report takes about 20-30 minutes to generate.
+Generate a QR code to enable quick sharing and viewing on mobile , dashboard ->generate qr code Your done. an average report takes about 20-30 minutes to generate* keep in mind I have experience doing the same project and some statistic knowledge.

 Cloud function:
 in theory the script does not need a local server at all , power BI allows u to pull files from Microsoft one drive....